hydna/hydna-text/introduction.md

 An important distinction to make is that a stream is not synonymous with a connection; there can be hundreds of open streams over the same connection.

-When you open a stream you need supply a few parameters: a *domain*, a *stream address* and the mode in which you wish to open the stream.
+When you open a stream you need supply a few parameters: a *domain*, an optional *channel* and the mode in which you wish to open the stream.

-#### Domains
+#### Domain

 A *domain* is an identifier for a isolated "zone" in Hydna.
 It's also, incidentally, a fully qualified domain name to which a connection will be made.

-#### Stream Address
+#### Channel

-A *Stream address* is a seemingly random number in the range 1-4294967295 that is used to uniquely identify a stream (much like ipv4 addresses).
-The addresses are unique per *domain*.
+A *channel* is identified number in the range 1-4294967295 that is used to uniquely identify a stream (much like ipv4 addresses).
+The channel ids are unique per *domain*.

 Clients typically communicate by sending and receiving messages to and from the same stream on the same domain.